 The Major Repairs Reserve is now required to be established in relation to the Housing Revenue Account (HRA).
 The items credited to the Major Repairs Reserve are an amount equal to HRA depreciation for the year, and transfers from the HRA required by statutory provision.
 The former is debited to the Capital Adjustment Account and the latter to the HRA appropriations account.
-The amounts debited to the Major Repairs Reserve are expenditure for HRA capital purposes, where this is to be funded from the Major Repairs Reserve, and transfers to the HRA required by statutory provision.
+The amounts debited to the Major Repairs Reserve, and transfers to the HRA required by statutory provision.
+The former is credited to the Major Repairs Reserve, and transfers to the HRA required by statutory provision.
+The former is credited to the Capital Adjustment Account and the latter to the HRA required by statutory provision.
 The former is credited to the Capital Adjustment Account and the latter to the HRA appropriations account.